donaldmusgrove/bayesDP/README.md

 # bayesDP:
 ## Tools for the Bayesian Discount Prior Function

-Functions for augmenting data with historical controls using the Bayesian discount prior function for 1 arm and 2 arm clinical trials.
+Functions for data augmentation using the Bayesian discount prior function for 1 arm and 2 arm clinical trials.

 https://cran.r-project.org/package=bayesDP